 Read from the EPA about what professionals are required in “abatement projects in pre-1978 target housing and child-occupied facilities to be certified and follow specific work practices.”

 I ruined a collector’s item once because I guessed at how to remove paint from plastic: it turned a G.I.
 Joe bald.
 I hope this all helps.

-Finally done?
-Wash over and over with lots of soap to get any chemicals off your skin.
+Finally, done?
+Wash skin over and over with lots of soap to get any chemicals off.

 How to Touch-Up Paint In 4 Steps (mostly deals with walls, but gives some tips)